A truncated photon

-\emph{Truncated photon state.} We now consider an initial single photon in region I, and let $\xi(\omega)$ be its spectrum.
-Thus the initial state is
+\emph{Truncated photon state.} Consider an initial single photon in region $\regi$ with frequency spectrum $\xi(\omega)$:

 The truncated photon state is expressed by formulating \eqref{initialstate} in terms of the ladder operators and vacuum state of forward- and backward-propagating modes, after the reflector has been removed.
 For $\raisemath{-3pt}{\rule{0pt}{12.6pt}}\smash{a_\xi^{\regi^{\scriptstyle\dagger}}}$ this is just a matter of substituting \eqref{aId}.
-Expressing $\smallket{0^\regi}\smallket{0^{\regii}}$ in terms of the Fock states of forward- and backward-propagating modes, however, requires some work.
-In the \supplementary\ we find that
+Expressing $\smallket{0^\regi}\smallket{0^{\regii}}$ in terms of the Fock states of forward- and backward-propagating modes, however, is more involved.
+In the \supplementary we find that

 Here, the normalization constant